Is Your Senior Loved One at Risk for Elder Abuse?

 Helping seniors stay healthy and safe is the main goal of our home care professionals.
 For this reason, it’s essential that we discuss a difficult topic, elder abuse.
 The CDC estimates that around 500,000 older adults are abused or neglected every year in the U.S. and many other cases are unreported each year.
 As a family or friend of a senior receiving care, it’s important to be mindful of the risk factors.

-The following are some of the risk factors associated with elder abuse:
+Be aware of the following risk factors associated with elder abuse:

-- Family caregiver stress or burnout: Overwhelmed caregivers can become depressed and stressed, causing them to lash out at the seniors in their care.
+Family caregiver stress or burnout.
+Overwhelmed caregivers may start to lash out at the senior in their care.

 Make sure to call or visit as often as possible to also play an active role in their care.
 Comprehensive Home Care can also help as we understand the importance of a senior’s health and safety.
 Each member of our senior care team has passed a thorough background check, reference checks, and an in-depth personal interview to ensure they meet high standards.
 All of our caregivers are licensed certified nursing assistants (CNAs) in good standing in the state of North Carolina, so rest assured your loved one is in capable, experienced hands.

 Contact us today to learn more about our home care services.

 Now that you’re prepared for this threat, check out The Latest in Helping Elderly Parents Avoid Phone Scams.